 Not every horror game has to leave you shivering in the corner.
 Sometimes, it’s nice to enjoy a playful game, so long as it’s enjoyable.
-Spooky’s Jump Scare Mansion may be vibrant and cartoonish, but it’s a delightfully cute title that gives you a break from the relentless scares of more serious titles.
+Spooky’s Jump Scare Mansion may be vibrant and cartoonish, but it’s a delightfully cute free horror game that gives you a break from the relentless scares of more serious titles.

 Well.
 Temporarily, at least.
 At its core, Spooky’s Jump Scare Mansion is just as nervewracking as your favorite horror titles.
 It sets you up with a false sense of security that cardboard skeletons are all you’ll have to fear.
 Then, things take a turn for the worst when the real horrors of Spooky’s come to light.

 Lag Studios created a two-tier horror game that sends you through classic horror settings, all on the run from the true monstrosities of Spooky’s Jump Scare Mansion.

 Developer: No More Room in Hell Team Publisher: Lever Games